6. The GREAT DEPRESSION

 C. 1937.
 Above is one of the few signs that were made under the Voorhees Management.
 Please Signs: Neon for more information.

 Even though the neon sign on the left, produced in 1937, indicated Bavarian Beer was available in bottles, that may have only been for a short time, if at all.
-Apparently, most of the production was in kegs.
+Apparently, nearly all the production was in kegs.
 In researching ads for this period, they normally indicated that Bavarian Beer was served "On Tap" from kegs, and were mostly for saloons.
 Only a couple ads for Bavarian or Rieldin's Select Beer by the brewer were found between 1935 and 1937.
 (See Bavarian Ads: 1935 to 1945.)
 Very little advertising memorabilia has been found for this 1935 - 1937 period.
 It appears the brewer at this time had a very restricted operating budget that didn't allow for much advertising.

 DIFFICULTIES FOR THE BREWER & BANKRUPTCY

-From the above, it was apparent that after its reopening in 1935, Bavarian Brewing Co. was operating under significant financial constraints and had insufficient working capital.
+From the above, it was apparent that after its reopening in 1935, the Bavarian Brewing Co. was operating under significant financial constraints and had insufficient working capital.
 Furthermore, a law suit was filed against Bavarian Brewing Co. in 1936 involving a claim of $25,000, alleging that the management of the brewer had been transferred to Frederick Drybough with the Beverage Bureau in Louisville, KY.
 Even though this was refuted by the Voorhees management team, it was a harbinger of difficulties to come for the brewer.
 What was probably the final downfall for Bavarian Brewing Co. was the Great Flood of 1937 that occurred in late January of that year.
-Even though the brewery was about a mile from the Ohio River, the flood reached portions of the brewery and some buildings sustained water damage.
+Even though the brewery was about a mile south of the Ohio River, the flood reached portions of the brewery and some buildings sustained water damage.
 This damage, along with limited reserves and a poor cash flow, caused the brewer to have difficulty in paying other financial obligations.
 As a result, the brewer was forced into receivership as a going concern in April, 1937.
 Former congressman Orie S. Ware was appointed as the receiver and he requested that John S. Bruckmann be installed interim managing supervisor of the brewery.
 Bruckmann, formerly with a brewery in Newark, OH, was part of the Bruckmann family of Cincinnati that produced Brucks beer.
 He also had a relative that married into the Schott family.
 Brewery assets were initially appraised at $457,02 and liabilities were claimed to be $260,432.
 However, as the case unfolded, claims rose to $395,806 by September, 1937.
 The largest default was on a loan from Rosemary Voorhees for $161,000.
 However, by the time this case was being heard in court in the fall, Rosemary had obtained a divorce from her husband and had legally changed her name back to Rosemary Riedlin.
-She had claimed that her loan was supposed to be converted into stock and purchased by others so that she would receive her loan back in cash.
+She claimed her loan was supposed to be converted into stock and purchased by others so that she would receive her loan back in cash.
 However, that didn't occur.
 To resolve debts with their creditors, the Bavarian Brewing Co. was forced into Bankruptcy Court and sold in December, 1937.
-Not unlike other many local brewers, the operation of the Bavarian Brewing Co. was unsuccessful for those that originally invested in this brewer after Prohibition.
+Not unlike other many local brewers, the operation of the Bavarian Brewing Co. was unsuccessful for the originally investors in this brewer after Prohibition.

 Newspapers.com and Cincinnati Enquirer (1919 - 1937)